 * click on name for email

-In 2000, Benjamin and Tony Pallagrosi of Concerts East, Inc. organized the first official Light of Day concert, which took place at the legendary Stone Pony in Asbury Park on Nov.
+2000: Bob Benjamin and Tony Pallagrosi of Concerts East, Inc. organize the first official Light of Day concert at the legendary Stone Pony in Asbury Park on Nov.
 3 - Benjamin's birthday.
-Headlining were Joe Grushecky and the Houserockers, the Pittsburgh-based band managed by Benjamin.
-The show featured an appearance by Bruce Springsteen, who joined the Houserockers for a late-night set that ended well after 2 a.m.
+Headlining are Joe Grushecky and the Houserockers, the Pittsburgh-based band managed by Benjamin.
+The show features an appearance by Bruce Springsteen, who joined the Houserockers for a late-night set that ends well after 2 a.m.
 The shows, named after a Springsteen song (and the title of a movie starring Fox and Joan Jett), raise funds for the ongoing fights against Parkinson's disease, PSP, ALS (Lou Gehrig's Disease) and related diseases.

 2003: LOD returns to the Stone Pony and becomes a two-day event.
 Actor Michael J. Fox, who also suffers from Parkinson's Disease, joins Grushecky, Springsteen and Benjamin on stage for a performance of the show's theme song.
-A CD featuring covers of Springsteen songs by various artists was released in 2003 on Benjamin's own Schoolhouse Records label.
-The CD and a European version, also released in 2003, have sold over 30,000 units worldwide and raised an additional $150,000 for Parkinson's research and for the Kristen Ann Carr Fund.
+A CD featuring covers of Springsteen songs by various artists is released on Benjamin's own Schoolhouse Records label.
+The CD and a European version have sold over 30,000 units worldwide and raised an additional $150,000 for Parkinson's research and for the Kristen Ann Carr Fund.
 All told, the Light of Day ventures have raised over $2 million dollars since 1998.

-In 2006, all three Light of Day shows, including an opening night acoustic "Writers in the Raw" event, were held at Starland Ballroom.
-Light of Day was moved to early December in 2006 for the first time, to give founder Bob Benjamin more time to recover from DBS surgery for Parkinson's.
+2006: All three Light of Day shows, including an opening night acoustic "Writers in the Raw" event, are held at Starland Ballroom.
+Light of Day is moved to early December in 2006 for the first time, to give founder Bob Benjamin more time to recover from DBS surgery for Parkinson's.
 The international shows grow into a second show in Rome and inaugural dates in London and Barcelona.